Incentivizing Quality Text Generation via Statistical Contracts: Problem Setting: Contract Design for Text Generation

 Given a contract $t\in \NonNegativeReals^m$ and an action $\sigma\in\DistOver{\Generators}$, the agent's expected utility $u_A(t; \sigma)$ (a.k.a.~the agent's profit) is the difference between the expected reward and the expected cost of text generation:

 where $(\Prompt,\GeneratedText)\sim D_i$ are the prompt and generated response, $t(q(\Prompt,\GeneratedText))$ is the payment transferred to the agent based on the quality of response, and $\Cost_i\Size{\GeneratedText}$ is the agent's cost of generating the response.
-We assume the agent is rational and therefore selects, when facing contract $t$, a pure action $\sigma(t)$ which maximizes their expected profit (also known as the agent's \emph{best response}):
+We assume the agent is rational and therefore selects, when facing contract $t$, an action $\sigma(t)$ which maximizes their expected profit (also known as the agent's \emph{best response}):

-As is standard in contract theory, we assume the agent breaks ties among different pure best responses consistently and in a way that agrees with the principal's preferences. \footnote{In our context this means that if action $g_n$ is a best response for the agent, then the agent will choose $\sigma(t)$ that plays $g_n$ with probability 1 (see Section~\ref{sub:prelim-contracts}).}
+As is standard in contract theory, we assume the agent breaks ties consistently and in a way that agrees with the principal's preferences. \footnote{In our context, this means that if action $g_n$ is a best response for the agent, then the agent will choose $\sigma(t)$ that plays $g_n$ with probability 1 (see Section~\ref{sub:prelim-contracts}).} The interaction model is summarized in \Cref{fig:interaction_protocol}.